 I’m gonna need to crush your dreams to give you faith.

 No it’s not the fun message we all love to hear.
 Nor is it a message I would ever jump at with excitement to preach.
 But it is the necessary one that we all need.

 And it’s the testimony of my life and many others.
 The dreams that we have must die so that God’s desires can be fulfilled.
-I know that’s fairly counter-cultural for this generation to hear, especially after we’ve told our whole lives we can be whatever we dream.
+I know that’s fairly counter-cultural for this generation to hear, especially after we’ve been told our whole lives we can be whatever we dream.
 But it’s the truth of the Gospel for our lives.

 When we decide to follow Jesus, we decide to leave our dreams behind.

 So my greatest desire for myself and for my entire generation is this: That we would learn to let go of our own lives in order to pick up Christ’s life.
 That we would not give into the Americanized version of Christianity that we sometimes hear or even believe, but that we would follow the Jesus whose own family disowned him, whose own friends denied him, and whose own people killed him.
 That’s the Jesus whose name we wear.
 And that’s the Jesus we must become for others.
-Who love the very people who turn their backs on him, not the crowds or popularity or prosperity or dreams…
+Who loved the very people who turn their backs on him, not the crowds or popularity or prosperity or even dreams…

 If you missed the event and would like some highlights, here are mine:

 The best time of worship was the afternoon session on the second day when Chris Tomlin led.
 His worship leading acumen allowed him to lead a dome full of people in honest worship to God.
 The power of that session came because Chris used songs people knew and allowed the peoples’ voices to be the focus (and not the instruments or his voice).
 The other sessions of worship were amazingly exciting – there was a ton of energy, joy, and dancing.
 But my favorite was the one with Chris Tomlin (not because it was him, but because of how he led in such an honest time of worship).